HicaroD/TodoAsIssue/README.md

 }
 ```

+After that, you can create a file called `todo.txt` in the project root folder to insert all your TODOs.
+For more informations and examples about how to create a TODO file, go [here](./examples/).

 `TODOasIssue` must have these informations to make things work.

 **WARNING**: Insert this file `todo.json` on your `.gitignore` in order to keep your informations safe, especially your private token.